 In 2023, our pass rate was 50% for the FCICE oral exam, compared with the 23%

 national average.
+In 2025 our students once again DOUBLED the national average pass rate.
 We offer you guidance and feedback, and teach you how to

 manage your own progress during multiple weeks of intensive interpreting study.